This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 Note: Play around with the angle of your torso to get the correct stretch over the Serratus Anterior muscle.

-c) Latissimus Dorsi stretch
+c) Latissimus Dorsi

 - Assume the position above.